 There are very few tourists visiting Tibet in December and January.
 In addition, there is usually no time limit for visiting Potala Palace in winter months.
 That means you will have more time and more freedom exploring the sacred sites.

-On the contrary, winter is very popular time for Tibetan pilgrims.
+On the contrary, winter is a very popular time for Tibetan pilgrims.
 Farmers and nomads from remote areas finally have time to travel to the capital and visit all the most important monasteries.
 The trade is booming as Tibetans are preparing for the New Year celebration.
 Tibetans come to the capital: some to sell their produce, others to buy necessary things.

 When the weather starts getting colder in Western parts of Tibet, many birds migrate to the Central Tibet to spend winter months there.
-Starting from November you can see migrating birds setting near Lhasa, Yamdrok Lake and Shigatse.
+Starting from November you can see migrating birds setting near Lhasa, Yamdrok Lake, and Shigatse.
 You can see black-necked cranes, bar-headed goose and golden ducks among others.
 It is truly an amazing time for all nature-lovers!